FullStackTiger/jamstack-ecommerce/README.md

-## JAMstack ECommerce Professional (Beta)
+## JAMstack ECommerce With Firebase Auth

-JAMstack ECommerce Professional provides a way to quickly get up and running with a fully configurable JAMstack E Commerce site.
+JAMstack ECommerce provides a way to quickly get up and running with a fully configurable JAMstack E Commerce site.

 Out of the box, the site uses completely static data coming from a provider at `providers/inventoryProvider.js`.
 You can update this provider to fetch data from any real API by changing the call in the `getInventory` function.
+Also Firebase Auth is working well at `src/firebase`.

 ![](design.jpg)